Snyasimi/DSA/README.md

 ### 1. ARRAYS

-An array can be defined as  contigious blocks of homogenous data, the array can be of fixed size or a dynamic array, this depends on the implementation.
+An array can be defined as  contiguous blocks of memory containing homogeneous data.
+Arrays can be accessed randomly thus their access time is constant, arrays have some draw backs which include

+1. Cannot grow in size.
+1. Deleteing at the front of an array is resource intensive.
+1.

+#### IMPLEMENTATION

 ## NON-LINEAR DATA STRUCTURES